 - Your child should be of middle school age.
 Learn more »

 As with any program for gifted and talented students, it is difficult to offer exact guidelines for the ideal age at which

-He or she must also have excellent reading skills as students will need to comprehend meaningful text explanations of mathematical concepts.
+- He or she must also have excellent reading skills as students will need to comprehend text explanations of mathematical concepts.

-EMF courses are self-study courses that require a certain level of intellectual maturity.
+EMF courses are designed for students with a high level of intellectual maturity.
+To complete EMF in a self-study manner, students will need solid executive functioning skills as well.
 To help parents determine their child's level

 of readiness, IMACS created a free online aptitude test for prospective students to take prior to enrolling in the first course.